ermaolaoye/ermaolaoye.github.io/src/6CCE3COS/1-FundamentalConcepts.md

 ![](./assets/imgs/1-transmitterexample.png)

-The norm of $x_i$ can be calculated like that is because of the inner product theorem
+The norm of $x_i$ can be calculated like that is because of the inner product invariance theorem

 $$||u(t)||^2 = <u(t), u(t)> = <\boldsymbol{u}, \boldsymbol{u}>$$